KSP-KOS/KOS/doc/source/language/features.rst

 .. note::
     .. versionadded:: 0.19.0
-        As of kOS version 0.19.0, in fact ALL values a script can see are now a kind of :struct:`Structure <structure>`, even basic primitive types such as Boolean and Scalar.
+        As of this kOS version, in fact ALL values a script can see are now a kind of :struct:`Structure <structure>`, even basic primitive types such as Boolean and Scalar.